-If the Internet LED does not light, check the following:
+If the Internet LED or the Ethernet port LEDs do not light when the Ethernet connection is made, check the following:

 - Make sure that the Ethernet cable connections are secure at the router and at the modem or computer. - Make sure that power is turned on to the connected modem or computer. - Be sure that you are using the correct cable.